Skatteetaten/openshift-reference-springboot-server/README.md

 # openshift-reference-springboot-server

-This repository is moved and will no longer be available on GitHub
+This repository is moved internal bitbucket and will no longer be available on GitHub